Julius Ashkin: Metallurgical Laboratory

 When Ashkin accepted an invitation to join the Manhattan Project he was still working on his Ph.D.
 He spent the last few months of 1942 at the Metallurgical Laboratory at the University of Chicago and then worked at the Los Alamos Laboratory from mid-1943 to mid-1945.
 The scientists at the Metallurgical Laboratory, or Met Lab as it was called, used a nuclear reactor called the Chicago Pile to produce the world's first controlled chain reaction.
 They built the reactor in a disused squash court under the bleachers of Stagg Field, the university's old football stadium.
 They had been brought together from Columbia and Princeton by Arthur Compton who was a professor of physics at the University of Chicago.
 The Met Lab consisted of two divisions.
 Fermi, Anderson, Zinn, Creutz, and Szilard were key members of the physics division; Bethe and Teller of the theoretical division.

 Although Ashkin's interest, experience, and skill would seem to place him with the theoretical division, he worked in the physics division in a group called "Nuclear Physics — Experimental."
 His placement in this group suggests that Ashkin had prior experience in carrying out nuclear experiments while a student at Columbia.
-With the other members of the group — Feld, Szilard, Robert F. Christy, Herbert E. Kubitschek, and S. Bernstein (untraced) — Ashkin produced a number of technical reports on the theoretical aspects of nuclear fission.
+With the other members of the group — Feld, Szilard, Robert F. Christy, Herbert E. Kubitschek, and Seymour Bernstein (untraced) — Ashkin produced a number of technical reports on the theoretical aspects of nuclear fission.
 With Feld, he also produced a practical report on Poisoning and Production in a Power Plant which considered the power potential of sustained nuclear reactions as well as the radiation poisoning and other hazards that accompanied them.
 All these reports were secret when produced and have since been declassified and released.